react-auth-kit/react-auth-kit/packages/next/README.md

 <p align="center">
   <em>🔑 This library is a part of the `react-auth-kit` ecosystem.  🔑</em>

-  This library contains useful functions to manage private routes using **Next Js**.
+  This library contains useful functions to manage private routes using **Next.js**.
 </p>

 ---